JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7882 days**.

-And here is a just a random fact -  **Walt Disney had originally suggested using the name Mortimer Mouse instead of Mickey Mouse**.
+And here is a just a random fact -  **In 1970, Chip maker Intel purchased a pear orchard to build their corporate headquarters on**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)